TheresaLui/SelfHelpContent_v2/articles/microsoft.storage_unable_to_delete/customer-generic-error.md

 # Solution Found
 <!--issueDescription-->
-We have researched your case and have identified problemtic operations per below.
+We have researched your case and have identified the problematic operations below.
 Please review these issues and proceed as recommended.
 <!--/issueDescription-->